-Course Title: Contemporary Indian English Literature Course Code: Eng-III.C-5 Marks: 100 Credits: 4
+Course Code: Eng-III.C-5

-1. To introduce the students to different genres of contemporary Indian writing in English.

-2. To acquaint the students with the narrative of India's struggle for independence.

-3.To familiarize the students with various themes and cultural contexts of

-Contemporary Indian English Writing.
+- 1. To introduce the students to different genres of contemporary Indian writing in English. - 2.
+To acquaint the students with the narrative of India's struggle for independence. - 3.
+To familiarize the students with various themes and cultural contexts of Contemporary Indian English Writing.

-By the end of this course students:
+By the end of this course students should be able to: